Media filter: Drinking water

+Media filters are used in drinking water treatment, where multimedia filters are used as a primary or secondary filtration step to remove a wider range of particle sizes and types than sand filters, including organic matter and smaller particles.

 Municipal drinking water systems often use a rapid sand filter and/or a slow sand filter for purification.
 Silica sand is the most widely used medium in such filters.
 Anthracite coal, garnet sand, ilmenite, granular activated carbon, manganese green sand and crushed recycled glass are among the alternative filter media used.

 Stormwater

 Media filters are used to protect water quality in streams, rivers, and lakes.
 They can be effective at removing pollutants in stormwater such as suspended solids and phosphorus.
 Sand is the most common filter material.
 In other filters, sometimes called "organic filters," wood chips or leaf mold may be used.

 Sewage and wastewater

 Media filters are also used for cleaning the effluent from septic tanks and primary settlement tanks.
 The materials commonly used are sand, peat and natural stone fibre.

 Oil and gas industry

 The oil and gas industry uses media filters for various purposes in both upstream and downstream operations.
 Nut shell filters are commonly used as a tertiary oil removal step for treatment of produced water.
 Sand filters are often used to remove fine solids following biological treatment and clarification of oil refinery wastewater.
 Multi-media filters are used for removing suspended solids from both produced water and refinery wastewater.
 The materials commonly used in multi-media filters are gravel, sand, garnet, and anthracite.